-In 2020, most of the shoreline professionals surveyed were generally unfamiliar with many of the nature-based approaches such as: beach nourishment, restoration or construction; retention and placement of stumps and logs as protective features; and removal or modification of structures that impeded longshore sediment movement etc.
+Based on a survey in 2020, many shoreline professionals, including municipal staff, local government decision makers, and stewardship groups, were unfamiliar with many nature-based approaches such as: beach nourishment, restoration or construction; retention and placement of stumps and logs as protective features; and removal or modification of structures that impeded longshore sediment movement.